laminas/getlaminas.org/data/blog/2020/2020-03-09-transferring-zf-to-laminas.md

     - zend-framework
 ---

-# Transferring Zend Framework to Laminas: A Retrospective.

 Back in October 2018, Rogue Wave Software
 [announced reorganization of its Zend portfolio, including Zend Framework](https://mwop.net/blog/2018-10-17-long-live-zf.html).
 The Zend Framework community was understandably shaken, and many were concerned